aladdin731/next.js-basic/README.md

 #### SGR
 HTML is generated at build time and will be reused on each request That means in production, the page HTML is generated when you run `next build`.
+In development (next dev), getStaticProps will be called on every request.
 Statically generated pages can be cached by CDN with no extra configuration to boost performance.???

 ##### without data